Bernice Neugarten

-Bernice Neugarten (born Bernice Levin; February 11, 1916 – July 22, 2001) was an American psychologist who specialised in adult development and the psychology of ageing.
+Bernice Neugarten (born Bernice Levin; February 11, 1916 – July 22, 2001) was an American psychologist who specialized in adult development and the psychology of aging.

 Biography

 Neugarten was born to a Jewish family in Norfolk, Nebraska, where she spent her childhood and early teenage years.
 Neugarten started as an early undergraduate at the University of Chicago at the age of 16, obtaining her bachelor's degree in English and French Literature in 1936.
-She also obtained a Master's degree in Educational Psychology master's degree (1937) in educational psychology and her Ph.D.
-(1943) in human development.
-In 1960, Neugarten was the first person at the University of Chicago to gain tenure in the field of Human Development and began many studies on the Lifespan and Human Aging.
+She also obtained a master's degree in educational psychology (1937) and a Ph.D. in human development (1943).
+In 1960, Neugarten was the first person at the University of Chicago to gain tenure in the field of human development and began many studies on the lifespan and human aging.